 We have put in place measures to keep our visitors and staff safe during the Coronavirus pandemic.
-We can therefore safely allow a limited number of visitors into the garden in hourly slots.
-Please stay alert as you walk around the Garden so that you maintain a minimum social distance of 2m to other visitors.
+We can therefore safely allow a limited number of visitors into the Gardens in hourly slots.
+Please stay alert as you walk around the Gardens so that you maintain a minimum social distance of 2m to other visitors.
 Please specify an estimated arrival hour below.
 This time slot does not mean that you have to leave the gardens at a certain time – you can take as long as you like.
 We just need to monitor the number of people entering the site at any given time.

 This ticket is for visit to Abbotsbury Subtropical Gardens, when booked in advance of a visit on a specific date.
 Please check opening times on the home page of this website before you book or visit.
 Opening times can vary owing to poor weather, private functions or unforeseen circumstances.

 Children under 5 go free.
 Tickets for disabled visitors include a free ticket for one adult carer per paying disabled visitor.

 The tickets below include our normal tickets at the top (adult, child (5-15) and children under 5), as well as free and discounted entry bookings below.
 Please note that you must book a ticket, even if you have a Season Ticket with us.
 This is to ensure that we don’t have too many people entering the Gardens at any one time.
 If you aren’t sure what ticket type you require, please contact us.